 Each nominator may annually submit nominations valid for up to five years.
 When the secretariat invites nominators, it is necessary to remind the nominator whether he or she wishes to extend the nomination letter of the past year.
 If a nominator chooses not to do so, he or she needs to inform the Secretariat or submit a new nomination.
 The nomination shall be conducted independently，meaning that a nominee cannot be nominated jointly by more than one nominator.

 Science Committee members do not have the right to nominate for the award.
 However, if there are omissions or mistakes in any candidate’s work during the evaluation, the Science Committee can make changes to the list of candidates.

-Through anonymous voting, the final list of laureates is determined by the Science Committee members who received consultation from international experts.
-If Science Committee believes that candidates this year does not meet the award criteria, with approval from over half of its members, the Science Committee can confirm this year’s laureates for that award vacancy.
+Through anonymous voting, the final list of laureates is determined by the Science Committee members who receive consultation from international experts.
+If Science Committee believes that candidate this year does not meet the award criteria, with approval from over half of its members, the Science Committee can confirm this year’s laureates for that award vacancy.

 After anonymous voting, the chairman of the Science Committee will notify the laureates by phone and inform them their rights and obligations.
 They can choose to accept or reject the award.
 If the winner rejects, the Science Committee will re-vote on the other candidates and determine a new laureate.

 In order to promote the spirit of science and expand its influence among young people, the laureate shave the obligation to become Scientific Communication Charity Ambassadors and attend Secretariat-hosted academic reports, the award ceremony for the Future Science Prize, and at least two public speeches.